-The temperatures have risen so it was only a matter of time before we packed away our tailored coats and looked to lighter and more comfortable pieces of clothing to add to our wardrobes.
+It won't be long until we're unpacking our tailored coats again but for now, we are layering lighter and more comfortable pieces of clothing.
 Whether you’re having a puffball sleeve moment or keep things classic in a slip, the best summer dresses are back.
 From Scandi-style maxis to cute mini dresses and trendy midis they add an element of fun and keep you cool.
 For the more adventurous, this is the perfect time to play with prints however a simple color-palette of black, white and the odd feature color—like an olive green—is always a safe bet.

 5. The loose-fit trousers